maykinmedia/objects-api/docs/api/usage.rst

         }
     ]

-We received our tree object in the response, because formally it started existing at 2021-01-01 (``startAt``) and never ceased (``endAt`` is empty).
+We received our tree object in the response, because formally it came into existance on 2021-01-01 (``startAt``) and never ceased (``endAt`` is empty).

-Now let's do the same but from material history perspective:
+Now let's do the same but from a material history perspective:

 .. code-block:: http